-Modeling work has shown that natural aerosols (volcanic ash or marine spray), or those created by human activity, play a crucial role in the evolution of the climate and, according to the Academy of Sciences, greatest source of uncertainty "in the study of climate.
+Modeling work has shown that natural aerosols (volcanic ash or sea spray), or those created by human activity, play a crucial role in the evolution of the climate and, according to the Academy of Sciences, constitute "the greater source of uncertainty "in the climate study.

 The question is to determine what is for the planet, but also globally across regions, the final balance of competition played between this umbrella effect and the greenhouse effect.

 Parasol (Polarization and Anisotropy of Reflectance at the top of the atmosphere, coupled with an observation satellite into Lidar) should provide some answers.
 Second satellite Myriade developed by CNES, it will measure the light polarized in different directions, in order to better characterize the clouds and aerosols, other than by their spectral signature more traditional methods.

 For this purpose, the satellite will carry a microwave imaging radiometer large field Polder, designed by the Laboratory of Atmospheric Optics contribution Lille (CNRS-USTL).

 The information provided will specify the amount and size distribution of aerosols over the ocean and their turbidity index (content materials in suspension) above the Earth.
 They also contribute to cloud detection, determination of their thermodynamic phase of their altitude and the estimated flux reflected in the solar field.
 The water vapor content will also be considered.